SysKitTeam/docs-point/integrations/examples/jira-example.md

 ![Full request](../../.gitbook/assets/jira-example-full-request.png)

-* The image above show how a full request should look like.
+* The image above shows what a full request should look like.
-The fully assembled automation is shown on the following image:
+The fully assembled automation is shown in the following image:

 ![Full automation call Syskit Provisioning API](../../.gitbook/assets/jira-example-full-automation.png)

-* The image above show the full automation to call Syskit Provisioning API, marked with numbers (1-7) reflecting the above labeled steps.
+* The image above shows the full automation to call Syskit Provisioning API, marked with numbers (1-7) reflecting the above-labeled steps.

 This setup enables automated provisioning of Microsoft 365 workspaces directly from Jira.

-While this article covers a basic setup, **Jira’s automation and Syskit Point’s API offer significant flexibility** to adapt this workflow to your specific business needs.
+While this article covers a basic setup, **Jira automation and Syskit Points API offer significant flexibility** to adapt this workflow to your specific business needs.